benpollarduk/BP.AdventureFramework/docs/docfx/docs/getting-started.md

 var overworldMaker = new OverworldMaker("Daves World", "An ancient kingdom.", regionMaker);
 ```

-### Checking the game is complete
+### Checking if the game is complete
-For a game to come to an end it needs to either hit a game over state or a completion state.
+For a game to come to an end it needs to reach either a game over state or a completion state.

 Firstly lets look at the logic that determines if the game is complete.
 An **EndCheck** is required, which returns an **EndCheckResult** that determines if the game is complete.